winder/ugs_website/docs/index.md

 A full featured gcode platform used for interfacing with advanced CNC controllers like [GRBL](https://github.com/grbl/grbl) and [TinyG](https://github.com/synthetos/TinyG).
-Universal Gcode Sender is a self-contained Java application which includes all external dependencies, that means if you have the Java runtime environment setup UGS provides the rest.
+Universal Gcode Sender is a self-contained Java application which includes all external dependencies, that means if you have the Java Runtime Environment setup UGS provides the rest.
 <br/>

 <center>